 The super delta tail type is very similar to the delta tail type; however, when it widens, it spreads even further.
 A super delta tail will light between 120 and 160 degrees, not reaching 180 degrees of a half-moon tail.

 The Veil tail is the most common breed of Bettas.
-Their tails bow, then they float, like a veil; that is how they received the name ‘Veil Tail’.
-Veil Tails are easily found in almost any types of betta fish store.
+Their tails bow, then they float, like a veil; that is how they received the name ‘Veil Tail.’
+Veil Tails are easily found in almost any type of betta fish store.

-This is the types of betta fish that has been found in pet stores for years.
-The fins are long and fluid and the tail arches up and up like a veil.
+They are the types of betta fish that have been found in pet stores for years.
+The fins are long and fluid, and the tail arches up and up like a veil.
 Although this is probably the most popular aquarium fish of all time, this type of tail fish is not visible in IBC competitions.

 Double Tail (DT)